 The giant anteater has small eyes and ears, a long snout, and a bushy tail.
 It's typically brown with white and black stripes.
-Its tongue can elongate to approximately two feet in order to capture prey.
-The giant anteater is not aggressive, but when cornered it will defend itself with the four-inch claws of its forepaws.
+Its tongue can elongate to approximately 2 feet in order to capture prey.
+The giant anteater is not aggressive, but when cornered it will defend itself with the 4-inch claws of its forepaws.

-They can reach 7 feet from the tip of their snout to the end of their tail and can weigh up to 120 pounds.
+Length: 7 feet from tip of the snout to end of the tail

 Reproduction & Gestation: